jaybielao/pinoy-adventures/README.md

 ### Future Implementation

-- **Interactive Map Integration**: Explore the Philippines like never before with interactive maps highlighting must-visit destinations and local hotspots.
+- **Interactive Map Integration**: interactive maps highlighting must-visit destinations and local hotspots.

 - **User-Generated Content**: Share travel stories and recommendations with the Pinoy Adventures community, creating a dynamic platform for exchanging insights and inspiration.

-- **Expand Activities Secion**: Expand the user experience in this section to
+- **Expand Activities Secion**: Expand the user experience in this section.
+Add photos of said activity

 ## Testing

 - __Validator__
 	- HTML
-		- HTML code was meticulously validated using the W3C validator, ensuring compliance with web standards.
+		- HTML code was meticulously validated via direct input using the W3C validator, ensuring compliance with web standards.
 	- CSS
 		- CSS stylesheet underwent thorough validation with the Jigsaw validator, guaranteeing consistency and reliability in style rendering.